devaang21/COVID-19-Mapping/README.md

 # COVID-19-Mapping
-Dynamic mapping of COVID-19 cases across the world using geopandas
+Dynamic mapping of COVID-19 cases across the world using geopandas and create a gif